 - Middle distillates group: road diesel fuel, other diesel fuels, aviation kerosene and other kerosene

-- Fuel oil group: heating oils
+- Fuel oil group: fuel oils

 Other fuels used for the same purposes (biofuels, for example) are understood to be included in the above groups.